Back to Oversight Precedents

 During the four years of the Trump Administration, historical precedents were cast aside as President Trump and his top officials found novel ways to keep information from Congress.
 This part describes over two dozen different tactics and rationales used by the Trump Administration to withhold information from Congress, ranging from ignoring requests to defying subpoenas to filing lawsuits.
 Several of these actions set new precedents that future administrations may follow.

 The examples used in this part to illustrate the actions of the Trump Administration are drawn from 104 separate congressional investigations that the Administration impeded during President Trump’s four years in office.
-These 104 investigations are described in greater detail in Parts III and IV.
+These 104 investigations are described in greater detail in Parts IV and V.

 As the Supreme Court recognized in McGrain v.
 Daugherty in 1927, “A legislative body cannot legislate wisely or effectively in the absence of information respecting the conditions which the legislation is intended to affect or change.”
 One way Congress informs itself is by requesting relevant information from the executive branch.
 Under the Trump Administration, however, these requests for information, documents, and testimony were often resisted using an array of methods.